-Portland is a gateway city to all the wonder that Maine has to offer.
+Portland is a gateway city to all the wonder Maine offers.
 The city sits on a peninsula and is only three miles long!
 But it is three miles full of things to do!

 Portland has a lot to offer– outdoor activities, World War 2 history, lighthouses, a working port, and some of the best food and drinks in the United States.

 It was voted Best Restaurant City of 2018 by Bon Appétit.
-You will have a much harder time deciding which restaurants you have to miss on your weekend in Portland, than deciding where to go.
+You will have a harder time deciding which restaurants you must miss on your weekend in Portland than deciding where to go.
 The food is so good!

 Portland is a city full of people hoping to build themselves a bright future.
 You can see that entrepreneurial spirit in Portland’s thriving brewery and spirit scene, as well as the tours it offers.